centrifugal/centrifugo/misc/release/notes.md

 ### Miscellaneous

-* New animation on https://centrifugal.dev/ – with burstable bubbles.
+* New animation on https://centrifugal.dev/ – with burstable bubbles upon click, your kids will love it 🙃
 * Cleanup in `api.proto` — removed messages related to the legacy HTTP API.
 * This release is built with Go 1.24.2.
 * See also the corresponding [Centrifugo PRO release](https://github.com/centrifugal/centrifugo-pro/releases/tag/v6.2.0).